open-orchestra/open-orchestra-docs/en/user_guide/content.rst

 * **Translations**: the language tabs allow you to create/edit the content in alternative languages

-* **Versionning**: The version selector allows you to edit a previous version of the content in the selected language.
+* **Versioning**: The version selector allows you to edit a previous version of the content in the selected language.
 The "New version" button will duplicate the last version of the content in the selected language to create a new version.